mynew4/cmangos-docs-wiki/CharacterDB_structure/character_inventory.md

 #### slot

 If the bag field is non-zero, then the slot is the slot in the bag where the item is kept.
-The range can differ depending on the number of slots the bag has.
+The range can differ depending on the number of slots the bag has.<br>
 If the bag field is zero, then the slot has a range of 0 to 84 and the value stands for the following:

 | Slot \# | Value         |